semurillas/NLP_MIAA_252/README.md

 # Practice Session 2

-This is the GitHub repository with all the files required to develop of the Practice of Session 2
+This is the GitHub repository containing all the files required to complete the practice for Session 2

 ## GitHub Project Structure for Practice Session 2